cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 **Directions:**

-1. To garnish: Sweep over the edge of the glas with a lime wedge and wallow it in a plate of cane sugar
+1. To garnish: Sweep over the edge of the glas with a lime wedge, then wallow the edge in a plate of cane sugar
 2. Dice the lime and fill it in the glass together with the sugar
 3. Squash them with a wooden pestle
 4. Fill the glas with crushed ice